cynthianekesa/Misala-App/README.md

 # Misala App
 ## 1. **About the Project**
-There has been extreme biodiversity loss taking place in `KALONU AREA` over the past 5 years.
-Misala is an ML-Powered mobile app with automated identification and multilingual documentation of traditional african medicinal plants for preservation of indigenous knowledge, biodiversity conservation, and community health Iimprovement.
+Misala is an ML-powered mobile app that automates the identification and multilingual documentation of traditional African medicinal plants, preserving indigenous knowledge, promoting biodiversity conservation, and enhancing community health.

 The project consists of:
 - African medicinal plant identification model